-(e) The least polluting fuel for vehicle is CNG
+(e) The least polluting fuel for vehicles is CNG

-(f) The burning of fossil fuel causes air pollution and also causes global warming.
+(f) The burning of fossil fuels causes air pollution and also causes global warming.

 Short Answer Type Questions

-24. Explain why fossil fuels are exhaustible natural resources.
+24. Explain why fossil fuels are an exhaustible natural resource.

 The process of the formation of fossil fuels requires millions of years.
 Dead vegetation and animals that get buried deep inside the earth require high temperature and pressure for the formation of fossil fuels, which cannot be done in the laboratory.
 Thus, fossils are limited.
 Therefore, the use of fossil fuels at a rapid rate will lead to their exhaustion.